avinashbabudonthu/java/maven/notes.md

 	* everything related to removing temporary files from the output directory, including generated source files, compiled classes, previous JAR files etc
 * site
 	* everything related to generating documentation for your project.
 In fact, site can generate a complete website with documentation for your   project
-* mvn validate
-	* validates that the project is correct and all necessary information is available.
-	* This makes sure the dependencies are downloaded
-* validate
-	* Validates that the project is correct and all necessary information is available.
-This also makes sure the dependencies are downloaded.
 * compile
 	* Compiles the source code of the project.
 * test